sabondlovu/Bright-TV/README.md

   First l cleaned the dataset, separated the viewrship and User profiles, and treated them as two entities.
   Once this was done l then came up with my SQL code to combine the two tables

-  I used Full Join to combine the two tables, with a common column, which is UserID -Once the tables were combined my detailed analysis therefore started, having  abetter undertsanding of the BrightLearn Viewership.
+  I used a Full Join to combine the two tables, with a common column, which is UserID -Once the tables were combined, my detailed analysis therefore started, having  abetter undertsanding of the BrightLearn Viewership.

 Main Viewership Trends
 -Most of the viewers are Young Adults between 18 and 34, and they are located in Gauteng.
 They have the highest segments